matmro/datasciencecoursera/README.md

 # datasciencecoursera
-This is the repo for week1's final project.
+This is the repo for week 1's final project.